Dylan-halls/Theseus/README.md

 First you need to clone a copy of the code to your local machine:

     $ git clone https://github.com/Dylan-halls/Theseus/

+Then you will need to install the dependecies for Theseus by running:

+    $ chmod +x configure
+    $ ./configure

 Now you have a copy you have the choice to either use the default payloads or use your own.
 To make your own basic payload all you need is a basic knowledge of html or javascript.
 Theseus acts like a legitimate HTTP server therefore for more complex payloads you can serve up a fully functional html, css, javascript website: